ramsterhad/deep-danbooru-tag-assist-app/README.md

 | debug                                      | false                              |

 ### danbooru_api_url
-This is the default API domain for the Danbooru platforms API.
+The default API domain for the Danbooru platforms API.
 At this moment, only danbooru.donmai.us and its derivative domains are supported.
 Support for other \*boorus using compatible APIs will follow in future releases.
 URL must end in a trailing slash.
 You can change the whole request URL also directly on the page in the input field on top of it.
 The input field overwrites the environment variable as long as the session cookie lives.

 ### danbooru_default_request
-This is the default request URL for the Danbooru platforms API request.
+The default request URL for the Danbooru platforms API request.
 During the process this string is going to be appended to the config variable `danbooru_api_url`: `${danbooru_api_url}.'posts.json?'.${danbooru_default_request}`.
 For example:
 ```
 danbooru_api_url=https://example.com/
 danbooru_default_request=bar